sudoTinaW/blog/_posts/2020-12-04-two-pointer.md

 Analysis:

-If want to delete an element which equals to the target without moving all other elements multiple times, we can try to use fast slow pointer.
+If we want to delete an element which equals to the target without moving all other elements multiple times, we can try to use fast slow pointer.
 Slow pointer will move and copy right pointer's value when the element doesn't equal to the target.

 ```java
 public int removeElement(int[] A, int elem) {